grahampullan/dbslice/README.md

 This is a branch of the original dbslice project (https://github.com/grahampullan/dbslice).

 It reduces the plotting functionality to three basic plot types: bar, histogram, and scatter plots.
+Line plots and 2D scatter plots are also available.

 It adds the functionality that allows the user to dynamically add or remove:
 - plots
 - plotting rows
 - data

-The functionality to load in predefined session layouts has been introduced, as well as loading in and removing data.
+The functionality to load in predefined session layouts has been introduced.

 The title texts of:
 - the session header